 Workaround: keep your plugin command names short!

-Keypress / gamepad interactions are not returned to plugins yet when requesting the list of interactions on a scenenode or the entire document.
+Keypress/gamepad, hover, and state-transition interactions are not returned to plugins yet when requesting the list of interactions on a scenenode or the entire document.

 Plugins can modify the Assets panel contents while running in the background.
 Do not rely on this - in a future release, it will be blocked.
 Only make modifications to the document (including Assets panel) while the plugin is running a user-invoked command.